PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/fundamentals/02-pages/+page.md

 :::

 ## That's it!
-Now you should know the role of pages in Bagawork apps, good work! 🥳 When you are ready to learn some more, continue with [Tutorial 3.
+Now you should know the role of pages in BagaWork apps, good work! 🥳 When you are ready to learn some more, continue with [Tutorial 3.
 Configuring GUI Components](../03-configuring-gui-components/) 🙂